- Begin by learning to read blueprint drawings for residential and commercial projects.

-You will also take four Revit Architecture courses which start at the very beginning and learn to model and document real-world, project-based sets of construction documents for commercial building projects.
-Take the Autodesk Revit Architecture Professional Certification Exam Test-Prep course – and then you will have two attempts to take the Revit Professional Certification Exam.
+- You will also take five Revit Architecture courses which start at the very beginning and learn to model and document real-world, project-based sets of construction documents for commercial building projects.

 Demonstrate an understanding of the inter-relationship between the drawings included in a set of Construction Documents (blueprints) for a Custom Residential and a Mixed-Use Commercial project.
 Analyze different drawings and see how information is referenced throughout a set of Construction Documents.
 Evaluate the similarities between all sets of construction documents submitted for building permits.
 Recognize the need for consistency in presenting information in all types of Construction Documents.

-Intermediate Blueprint Reading (6 Clock Hours) - An indepth study of architectural, civil, engineering, interior and other construction documents for a mixed-use commercial project.
+Blueprint Reading for Commercial Construction - (20 Clock Hours) - An indepth study of architectural, civil, engineering, interior and other construction documents for a mixed-use commercial project.

 Demonstrate an understanding of the inter-relationship between the drawings included in a set of commercial project Construction Documents (blueprints) for a large Mixed-Use project (hotel, parking and retail).
 Analyze different drawings and see how information is referenced throughout a set of Construction Documents.
 Evaluate the similarities between all sets of construction documents submitted for building permits.
 Recognize the need for consistency in presenting information in all types of Construction Documents.
 Gain experience understanding how 3D model presentations within a set of construction documents makes the construction documents easier to understand the project.